-INESC Porto is a private non-profit research institution, with around 400 researchers (180 PhD).
+INESC TEC is a private non-profit research institution, with around 700 integrated researchers (about 350 PhD).
 Main activities are scientific research and technological development, technology transfer, consulting and advanced training programs in: Industrial and Manufacturing Engineering, Business Networking, Information Technologies, Energy, Telecommunications and Electronics, and Innovation Management.
 The Centre for Enterprise Systems Engineering (CESE) is composed of about 60 researchers (16 PhD) and includes activity areas related with Operations Management and Enterprise Information Systems, applied to industrial companies and enterprise cooperation networks.
 The main RTD areas are: Enterprise Cooperation Networks; Operations Management; Industrial Business Analytics; Advanced Planning Systems; Intelligent Logistic Systems and Interoperability.
-The Unit promotes applied research projects, in partnership with software houses and equipment suppliers, aiming at the development of innovative products in: decision support systems, production planning, scheduling and control, advanced automation and logistics, quality and maintenance management, knowledge management, and integration infrastructures.
-INESC Porto, coordinates INESC-TEC, which is a network of research centres with 800 researchers, recognised as Associated Laboratory by the science ministry.
-INESC Porto has a strong link with industry, resulting from a long collaboration in RTD and consulting projects.
+The Centre promotes applied research projects, in partnership with software houses and equipment suppliers, aiming at the development of innovative products in: decision support systems, production planning, scheduling and control, advanced automation and logistics, quality and maintenance management, knowledge management, and integration infrastructures.
+INESC TEC is a network of research centres, recognised as Associated Laboratory by the science ministry.
+INESC TEC has a strong link with industry, resulting from a long collaboration in RTD and consulting projects.
 It is present in the board of the Manufuture European Technology Platform and EFFRA Research Association.

 Relevant Expertise for the project: